raven-reyes/countingsort/README.md

 # countingsort
-counting-sort algorithm
+counting-sort algorithm.

-this counting sort is designed for learning purposes only.
+   This counting sort algorithm  is designed for learning purposes only.
 In terms of perfomance , its not the most efficient solution.